Tag: perception

 Animals and objects

-A cold rainy day?
+A cold, rainy day?
 Still 10 minutes to fill?
 Children with special educational needs?
 You simply cannot have enough worksheets.
-That’s why we offer you a file (24 pages) with animals and objects: searching, tracing, drawing, colouring, memory – all for free, of course!
-The exercices train attention, visual and spatial perception.
+That’s why we offer you a file (24 pages) with animals and objects: searching, tracing, drawing, coloring, memory – all for free, of course!
+The exercises train attention, visual, and spatial perception.

 DOWNLOAD